sva-dsi/2018-fall-course/p5guide.md

 In data analysis and visualization, variables are similar to the examples given above.
 The variables we narrow in and focus on are interesting because they have the potential to *explain or characterize* a certain phenomenon, its dynamics, and/or how and why that phenomenon might be occuring.
 On a simple level, you might attribute your post-lunch lethargy to that pasta bolognese you just ate.
 Given your gluten intolerance and the heavy beefy sauce you just consumed, it is no wonder why you are feeling tired (and maybe even ill!).
 On a more complex level, the variables behind a city's air pollution standard index might include a slew of data such as weather (e.g. temperature, pressure, wind speed and direction, solar radiation), traffic counts, and building energy use.
 So when we talk about the variables we're analyzing and visualizing, we're almost always talking about the properties or data which speak to our phenomenon of interest.

 In programming, such as in p5.js (and javascript more generally), we can abstract and apply this idea variables to the way our software program handles data.
-Let's look at a an example in javascript:
+Let's look at an example in javascript:

 ```js